h1j4cky/adjelly/README.md

 Choose module that suits you best.

 ## Installation
 Go to _adjelly_ directory and install it with the following commands.
 ADJelly requires root privileges, hence pip is run as root.
+(An alternative could be creating a venv).
 ```
 cd adjelly
-sudo pip install . # as an alternative to sudo - create venv
+sudo pip install .
 ```

 Run _install.sh_ script as root to install all necessary tools (nmap, crackmapexec, etc.)